This blog article is not updated. For our latest Covid-19 Preparedness & Response Updates please visit our page castlecraig.co.uk/coronavirus

 We have an experienced medical and nursing team used to managing all types of detoxification from alcohol and drugs.
-Kirkurd Unit medical centre is staffed by 1-2 registered nurses and one healthcare assistant as well as a Medical Officer and Consultant Psychiatrist.
+Kirkurd Unit medical centre is staffed by 1-2 registered nurses and one healthcare assistant as well as our onsite 24/7 Medical Officer and a Senior Therapist.

-The treatment programme content is reviewed by Unit Leads Aureol Gillan, Mark Abrami and Andrew Sidoli, Treatment Coordinator, and Dr Margaret McCann, CEO.
-Much of this initial therapy is provided on digital platforms so patients can join the rest of the community at Castle Craig.
-Live streaming of psychoeducational lectures and therapy meetings delivered to the Kirkurd Unit Lounge.
+Much of the initial therapy at Kirkurd is provided on digital platforms so patients can join the rest of the community at Castle Craig.

 Our Commitment to our Patients and Referral Partners